smithy-lang/smithy/docs/source/1.0/spec/core/traits.rst

    .. admonition:: Note
     :class: tip

-    This trait should only be used for legacy services to maintain backwards compatibility with existing API input and output structures, while enabling Smithy's resource property modeling and validation.
+    This trait should only be used for existing service APIs that need to maintain backwards compatibility with input and output structures, while enabling Smithy's resource property modeling and validation.

 .. tabs::